Barkisland: Industry

 Bowers Mill was built in the 18th century as a water-powered fulling mill.
 It has also been used as a corn mill, a worsted mill and a woollen mill.
 Textiles manufacturer J. & S. Taylor Ltd occupied the mill from 1882 to 1991 before moving production to Sowerby Bridge.
 The mill has now been converted for smaller businesses.

 Barkisland Mill, a six-storey building, was used for textile production in the 19th and 20th centuries.
 At the start of the 21st century it was converted into residential flats.
 Bottomley's Mill, a cotton mill, was recorded when a fire broke out there on 13 January 1871.

 Governance

-Barkisland is a village in the civil parish of Ripponden, which is part of the Ryburn ward of Calderdale, a metropolitan borough within the ceremonial county of West Yorkshire in England.
+Barkisland is part of the Ryburn ward of Calderdale, a metropolitan borough within the ceremonial county of West Yorkshire in England.

 It was a township and chapelry in the parish of Halifax, from 1866 Barkisland was a civil parish.
 Barkisland was part of the Halifax Registration District from 1 July 1837.
 In 1931 the parish population was 1552.
 It was abolished as a parish on 1 April 1937 and merged with the neighbouring parish of Ripponden.